quoriess/eu4badapple/README.md

 CreateHistory creates history files for the timelapse according to the images provided, in this case Bad Apple.

-ScaleFrames is used to resize the frames I extracted from the original video.
+ScaleFrames is used to resize the frames I extracted from the original video

+All other methods turned out to be useless.

 Note for people interested in the modding part: My original design was to assign white pixels to a country with white color and black pixels to a black color in history files but I did something wrong and the black provinces ended up being uncolonized instead which still worked for me so I didn't try to fix it.
 Keep this in mind if you want to modify the project.